gpoore/codebraid/README.md

 #### Copying

-* `copy`={chunk name(s)} — Copy one or more code chunks.
+* `copy`={chunk name(s)} — Copy one or more named code chunks.
 When `copy` is used with a command like `.cb.run` that executes code, only the code is copied.
 When it is used with a command like `.cb.paste` that does not execute code, both code and output are copied.
 Multiple code chunks may be copied; for example, `copy=name1+name2`.
 In that case, the code from all chunks is concatenated, as is any output that is copied.
 Because `copy` brings in code from other code chunks, the actual content of a code block or inline code using `copy` is discarded.
 As a result, this must be empty, or a space or underscore can be used as a placeholder.

 * `name`={identifier-style string} — Name a code chunk so that it can later be copied by name.